-The book, “Life of Daniel Webster,” by George Ticknor Curtis, on page 6 in the footnote states “Dr. Noah Webster, the eminent lexicographer, was of a collateral branch of this family.–Biographical Memoir, Works, i.) — Please note that this information is incorrect.
+[Editor's Note: The book, "Life of Daniel Webster," by George Ticknor Curtis, on page 6 in the footnote states "Dr. Noah Webster, the eminent lexicographer, was of a collateral branch of this family.--Biographical Memoir, Works, i.) -- Please note that this information is incorrect.
 Dr. Noah Webster was a direct descent of the Connecticut Webster line from Governor John Webster (colonial governor) through his son Robert.
 Any relationship would be pre-colonial America, and I have never seen any relationship proven between the lines, even through DNA testing.]

 Daniel Webster, son of Ebenezer & Abigail (Eastman) Webster, was b.
 18 Jan 1782 in Salisbury NH and d.
 24 Oct 1852 in Marshfield MA.
 He m1) 29 May 1808 in Salisbury NH to Grace Fletcher, dau of Elijah & Rebecca (Chamberlain) Fletcher.
 She b.
 16 Jan 1781 in Hopkinton MA and d.
 21 Jan 1828 in NY, NY.
 She was buried with her children Grace and Charles in a tomb beneath St. Paul’s Church.
 He married 2nd) 12 Dec 1829 in NY NY to Caroline LeRoy, dau of Herman & Hannah (Cornell) LeRoy.
 She b.
 1797 in NYC and d.
 26 Feb 1882 in New Rochelle NY.
 He was a famous lawyer, debater, politician, and diplomat [SEE article at top]